 The walls and are really well insulated for hot Los Angeles summers.
 The skylight (that looks awesome on the photos) can create a bit of an overheating problem during sunny days even in the wintertime.

 What’s the solution?
 Double-pane glass and mini-split air conditioning/heating unit that can really help with creating a perfect workspace climate.

 Lighthouse is a micro-building designed and built like a piece of furniture.
 We discarded typical details and assemblies in favor of new methods of construction from the ground up. – KnowHow Shop

 The pod is built on industrial casters similar to the ones used for roll-out dumpsters.
 Although it doesn’t allow the structure to be towed, the office can be moved locally around tight urban areas where new traditional construction isn’t possible.

-The cost of construction was around $50,000 – not exactly the cheapest option but reasonable for high-priced California real estate market.
+The cost of construction was around $50,000 – not exactly the cheapest option but reasonable for the high-priced California real estate market.
 The Lighthouse office is currently used by KnowHow Shop to showcase the design and functionality of the structure.